Google Penalty Recovery Made Easy: A Complete Guide to Regaining Your Rankings

 Google penalty is a punishment against a website that engages in manipulative activities and violates the guidelines of Google Search Console.
 Google penalizes the guilty websites in many ways.
 And its ultimate result is a massive loss of traffic.

 Plus, it can negatively affect your overall online presence.
 There are various types of Google penalties and we can classify them into two categories: algorithmic and manual.
 We’ve covered in detail how to solve them in later parts of the article.
-Let’s now take a quick look at the types of Google penalties.

 01. Algorithmic Penalties